Froebel gifts: Gift 4 (2–3 years)

 This second building gift at first appears the same as in Gift 3.
 But a surprise awaits the child when the pieces are pulled apart.
 Each of these eight identical beechwood blocks is a rectangular plank, twice as long and half the width of the cubes of the previous gift.
 Many new possibilities for play and construction arise due to these differences.

 Gift 5 (3–4 years)

 This building gift consists of more cubes, some of which are divided in halves or quarters.

 Gift 6 (4–5 years)

 A set of more complex wooden blocks that includes cubes, planks, and triangular prisms.

 Influence

-Froebel gifts were adapted by Caroline Pratt for the school which she founded in 1913 in the Greenwich Village district of New York City.
+Froebel's gifts were adapted by Caroline Pratt for the school, which she founded in 1913 in the Greenwich Village district of New York City.
 This school embodied a child-centered approach to education.
 Children worked together to reconstruct their experiences through play.
 Based on the ideas of Friedrich Fröbel, the curriculum was drawn from the environment of the child; observations about the neighborhood inspired each child to reflect on their world directly so that they could make sense of their experiences.